YOU ARE EXPLORING

-A total of 13 positions are available for this residency program through ERAS each year, to begin the following year.
-Two positions are Categorical; 11 are Advanced.
+Annually, a total of 11 positions are available for this residency program through ERAS.
+Two positions are Categorical and nine are Advanced.

 The American Board of Radiology requires a clinical year of training before diagnostic radiology training, so applicants must either apply to a clinical internship or have already completed one at an ACGME-accredited program.
 IU School of Medicine offers two Categorical Positions that incorporate an internal medicine internship, followed by Radiology at the PGY2 level the next year.